 4. Failing to Understand Information Architecture.

 Some web designers will just look at your site and tell you that they should build it in the manner that suits the design, the aesthetics.
-That’s just wrong.
-The maxim, from building architecture, states that form follows function.
-You create a site based on what you want it to do and then you make it look pretty.
-Short-sighted designers don’t know that.
+That’s not correct.
+The maxim, from the field of building architecture, states that “form follows function”.
+You create a site based on what you want it to do, and then you make it look pretty, experienced website designers know that.

-We had this very issue last year when we were invited to SEO a website because it was not generating leads any more.
-We took a look at the Google Analytics and, not long after the new design was launched, the site’s traffic “fell off a cliff”.
-The firm’s primary services often ranked top ten in Google and attracted a regular flow of leads.
-The designer thought that there were “too many words” on all the main service pages and condensed them all into one page.
-Needless to say this was disastrous for the business and they urgently called in our SEO experts to undo the damage.
+Clever Marketing had this very issue last year when we were invited to SEO a website because it was no longer generating leads We took a look at the Google Analytics and, not long after the new design was launched, the site’s traffic “fell off a cliff”.
+The firm’s primary services had previously ranked in the top ten in Google and attracted a regular flow of leads.
+The designer thought that there were “too many words” on all the main service pages, and condensed them all into just one page.
+Needless to say this was disastrous for the business and they urgently called in Clever Marketing’s SEO experts to undo the damage.

 The solution is in another principle which is “if it ain’t broke, don’t fix it”.
 Ultimately, web developers should use extreme caution when rebuilding websites.
 They should understand the build of the site and try to keep the structure, if it’s successful, as best as possible.
 If your web dev can’t answer questions about information architecture they’re not up to the job.
 Get a serious SEO consultant in like Clever Marketing and we’ll get this right for you.

 The last five years or so have seen Google take the speed of websites very seriously.
 Speed is a ranking signal.
 If your website doesn’t load quickly and isn’t ready to interact with in a few seconds, then it can get leapfrogged in the Search Engine Results Pages (SERPs) by quicker websites.
 Google likes fast websites.
 Users like fast websites.
 Google likes to keep its users happy.